EESSI/docs/docs/filesystem_layer/stratum1.md

 ## Step 3: Verification of the Stratum 1

 When the playbook has finished your Stratum 1 should be ready.
-In order to test your Stratum 1, even without a client installed, you can use curl.
+In order to test your Stratum 1, even without a client installed, you can use `curl`.

 ```bash
 curl --head http://url-to-your-stratum1/cvmfs/pilot.eessi-hpc.org/.cvmfspublished